airalab/robonomics-wiki/docs/en/sensors-connectivity-setup.md

 ## Pre-requirements

-To build a python package IPFS daemon should be installed. **This module requires IPFS daemon version not grater than 0.8.x** .
+To build a python package the IPFS daemon has to be installed. **This module requires IPFS daemon version no greater than 0.8.x** .
 So, in example, IPFS daemon version is 0.8.0.
-Assuming, you work with linux:
+Assuming, you work on linux:

 ```
 wget https://dist.ipfs.io/go-ipfs/v0.8.0/go-ipfs_v0.8.0_linux-amd64.tar.gz